donkirkby/book-blender/README.md

 * [The Fox and the Grapes], by Aesop - The classic fable of unfulfilled desire.
   (130 words)
+* [Christmas Presents, 1914], from Punch Magazine - a humorous look at some less serious impacts of World War I on British families.
+This is from the same period when A. A. Milne was writing for Punch, but I don't know who wrote this.
+(630 words)
+* [The Failure of Hope & Wandel], by Ambrose Bierce - An ambitious business plan goes bust.
+This probably didn't win him any fans in the south.
+(810 words)
 * [The Feast of Nemesis], by Saki - How to counteract the peace and goodwill of the holidays.
 (1,500 words)
 * [Luck], by Mark Twain - How a military "genius" made a name for himself.